 Most of the things we do require you to provide us with personal information.
 However, where it does not affect the proper performance of our functions, we will not require you to provide it.
 For instance, if you make an enquiry about a consumer protection law, we can help you over the telephone or by email without the need for you to give us any of your personal details.
-If you need a copy of one of our publications, view our Forms and publications page.
+If you need a copy of one of our publications, you can download it from our website.

 How do I raise concerns about my privacy?